IlmarsKuht/datasets/README.md

 If your dataset doesn't meet these requirements, but you still want to upload it, put it in a separate folder that indicates that it does not meet the format.
 Preferably you can make the folder indicating what requirement it does not meet.

+Later could make it process files in external storage, becaues you cannot add big files to github.